 The tradition of painting eggs is also well kept here.
 Ciocanesti houses a Museum of Painted Eggs, with over 1800 items displayed, amongst them remarkably-painted eggs and traditional clothes.
 The Festival of Painted Eggs takes place here, annually, too.

 Close to Ciocanesti you can find the Vatra Dornei resort, known for its healing properties.
 People come here to enjoy the benefits of the strongly negative ionized air and the mineral springs.
 Located in a spectacular landscape, it is also a top destination for winter sports.
-During spring and fall you can ride a horse, hike on the nearby mountains or practice fishing.
+If you visit Bucovina during spring and fall you can ride a horse, hike on the nearby mountains or practice fishing.

 Calimani National Park